lojoh/serve-vue-sites-with-kestrel-demo/README.md

 ## How does it work?

 The command `npm run watch` builds the vue app and copies the files to the `wwwroot` folder.
-The `wwwroot` folder is served by Kestrel.
-The `index.html` file is served by razor pages.
-The `index.html` file is the entry point for the Vue app.

 On every change in the vue code the `npm run watch` command will rebuild the app and copy the files to the `wwwroot` folder.
 The browser will automatically reload the page.